Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 - (c) Client will use Deliverables lawfully

 ### 9.3 Warranty Remedies
-For warranty breaches, SkyMirror shall, at its option:
+For warranty breaches, Skymirror shall, at its option:
 - (a) Repair or replace defective Deliverables
 - (b) Re-perform defective Services
 - (c) Refund fees for defective work